siqi13579/Fast_ffmFormat/README.md

 # Fast_ffmFormat
-A tool for quickly generating ffm format
+A tool for quickly generating libffm format

 ## Code